“In the future, everyone will be world-famous for 15 minutes.”

 4 Ways To Earn Your ’15 Minutes’ In Business With Style & Grace

 - Use social media to build your brand.
-Take advantage of social platforms’ tools, such as adding projects on LinkedIn and showcasing happy customers and successful projects on Facebook (milestones!) and Instagram.
-(Use a platform that your customers are on so you can tag them.)
+Take advantage of social platforms’ tools, such as adding projects on LinkedIn and showcasing happy customers and successful projects on Facebook and Instagram.
+(Use platforms that your customers are on so you can tag them in relevant posts.)
 Prospects want to see and hear about work that you’ve done and happy customers are your best brand ambassadors.

 - Give credit where credit is due.
 If you collaborate on a project, give credit to others who contributed.
 When adding projects on LinkedIn, you can tag multiple people as contributors.
 Colleagues, customers and business partners will appreciate the recognition.